Grant Nicholas: Other work

-Nicholas remixed the track "Ya Don't See The Signs" by the now defunct rap group Mark B and Blade, who had released the original version as their first single.
+Nicholas remixed the track "Ya Don't See the Signs" by the now defunct rap group Mark B and Blade, who had released the original version as their first single.
 Nicholas gave the rap track a rock guitar backing different from the original's hip hop sound.
 This was added as an extra track to their 2000 album, The Unknown.
-This version came to the fore when used for the opening credits of Sky Sports Saturday Morning show, Soccer AM.
-In 2001 the new version, subtitled the "Grant Nicholas Remix", was released as a single and reached No. 23 in the United Kingdom.
+This version came to the fore when used for the opening credits of the Sky Sports Saturday morning show, Soccer AM.
+In 2001, the new version, subtitled the "Grant Nicholas Remix", was released as a single and reached No. 23 in the United Kingdom.

 Nicholas spent the last few weeks of 2006 co-producing rock band EnjoyDestroy's debut album with Brian Sperber, who later split.
 He was featured on an episode of Never Mind the Buzzcocks in 2008, his second appearance on the show after making his debut in 1999.
-In 2003 Nicholas sang on "Broken", a Junkie XL song from his album Radio JXL: A Broadcast from the Computer Hell Cabin.
+In 2003, Nicholas sang on "Broken", a Junkie XL song from his album Radio JXL: A Broadcast from the Computer Hell Cabin.

 Awards

-As a member of Feeder, Nicholas has won two Kerrang Awards in 2001 and 2003 for Best British Live Act and Best British Band in that order.
+As a member of Feeder, Nicholas has won two Kerrang!
+Awards in 2001 and 2003 for Best British Live Act and Best British Band, respectively.
 Nicholas would later dedicate the latter to Jon Lee in which he said that particular award was the one he always wanted Feeder to win.
-Kerrang Radio would later in 2019 induct Feeder into their Hall of Fame for “Distinguished Services to Rock”.
+Kerrang!
+Radio would later in 2019 induct Feeder into their Hall of Fame for "Distinguished Services to Rock".
 The award plaque is seen in his Treehouse Studio whenever he performs acoustic sessions.

 Popular culture

-In a Christmas special of the UK gameshow Pointless Celebrities, which was broadcast on 21 December 2013, Nicholas was a "Pointless answer" in a Band Aid 20 round.
-In which contestants had to identify from the official photo, participants on the recording.
+In a Christmas special of the UK gameshow Pointless Celebrities, which was broadcast on 21 December 2013, Nicholas was a "Pointless answer" in a Band Aid 20 round, in which contestants had to identify from the official photo, participants on the recording.
 All of the members of Snow Patrol were also pointless answers.

 Nicholas appeared in an episode of Salvage Hunters: Classic Cars.
 The programme's hosts renovated a Fiat 130 car in the hope of selling to classic car enthusiasts.
-Amongst a gathering of interested buyers, Nicholas can be seen as one of the crowd.
+Amongst a gathering of interested buyers, Nicholas can be seen in the crowd.